liaoyunkun/ZAP/README.md

 |CP15 Compliance        | v5T (No fine pages)     |
 |FCSE Support           | Yes                     |

  * 10-stage pipeline design.
-Pipeline has bypass network to resolve dependencies.
+Pipeline has extensive bypass network to resolve dependencies.
 Most operations execute at a rate of 1 operation per clock.
  * 2 write ports for the register file to allow LDR/STR with writeback to execute as a single instruction.
+ * Instructions of ALU + Shift can allow execution of subsequent commands with dependencies if the subsequent command doesn't use the shifter.
+This is done by having a dual feedback network.
+ * The core is specifically designed for use in FGPA and relies on FGPA inference to allow portability across FPGA vendors.

 #### CPU Configuration (zap_top.v)